Hypothalamic Amenorrhea: What Causes Your Period to Stop?

 What are my chances of getting pregnant when I have hypothalamic amenorrhea?

 If you have hypothalamic amenorrhea, you won’t be able to get pregnant until you have made lifestyle changes to recover, or receive fertility treatment.
 Your doctor may recommend medication to induce ovulation such as Femara or Clomid, but they are more likely to be effective if you’re already actively recovering.
-If those don’t work, you can go the injectables route, but for healthier pregnancy, breastfeeding, and general wellbeing it’s best to remove the lifestyle factors that caused your amenorrhea in the first place.
+If those don’t work, you can try injectables or IVF, but for healthier pregnancy, breastfeeding, and general wellbeing it’s best to remove the lifestyle factors that caused your amenorrhea in the first place.